-The Auditors' Report does not contain any qualification, reservation or adverse remark issued by Thanawala & Company, Chartered Accountants.
+The Auditors' Report does not contain any qualification, reservation or adverse remark.
 Independent Auditors Report Annexed which forms part of this Annual Report.

-> SECRETARIAL STANDARDS
+SECRETARIAL STANDARDS

 During the year, your Company has complied with applicable Secretarial Standards i.e. SS-1 and SS-2, relating to "Meetings of the Board of Directors" and "General Meetings", respectively.